 The Vegvisir.
 One of the most beloved ...and despised symbols within the Viking enthusiast community.
-Because this symbol is known as 'The WayFinder' and because it comes to us from Iceland (which was originally founded and populated by sea-traveling Vikings and their descendants), a popular nickname for this symbol has since become the 'Viking Compass' or 'Norse Compass'.
+Because this symbol is known as 'The WayFinder' and because it comes to us from Iceland (which was originally founded and populated by Vikings and their descendants), a popular nickname for this symbol has since become the 'Viking Compass' or 'Norse Compass'.

-With that said, it is important to acknowledge upfront that there is indeed zero proof that this symbol was ever actually used by the Vikings, and that the oldest known mentioning of this symbol is found within three different 19th-century Icelandic books which are a collection of ancient Norse magic, spells, runic alphabets and magical symbols and sigils, that also include random mentions of Christianity.
+With that said, it is important to acknowledge upfront that there is indeed zero proof that this symbol was ever actually used by the Vikings.
+The reason being is that the oldest known mentioning of this symbol is found within three different 19th-century Icelandic books which are a collection of ancient Norse magic, spells, runic alphabets and magical symbols and sigils, that also include random mentions of Christianity.

 Anyone sharing the above facts would be making an accurate and fair statement.

-However ...it is the popular assumption that this symbol is a 'Christian symbol' or 'Christian mysticism' (or that it has nothing to do with post-Viking history) that we would like to challenge.
+However ...it is the popular assumption that this symbol is a 'Christian symbol' (or that it has nothing to do with post-Viking history) that we would like to challenge.
 There are two main and very understandable reasons why people believe this (we will cover both extensively below).

 And yes, we are well aware of the online articles that make this claim.
 Some of them are written by friends who have written for our Viking History blog and in whom we highly respect.
 However, we propose that there is a LOT more to the story (including the assumed connection to the Solomon symbols).